puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `nativepath`

 The nativepath for this provider.
-This corresponds to the wsadmin argument `-nativePath`
+This corresponds to the wsadmin argument `-nativePath`.

 This can be blank.